Physics-Informed Neural Operator for Learning Partial Differential Equations: Experiments

+\paragraph{Zero-shot super-resolution.} The neural operator models are discretization-convergent, meaning they can take the training dataset of variant resolutions and be evaluated at higher resolution.
+As shown in Figure \ref{fig:spectrum50}, we train the FNO, PINO, and UNet model with $64\times 64 \times 32$ Kolmogorov Flows dataset and evaluate them at $256\times 256 \times 65$ resolution.
+Any frequencies higher than 64 are unseen during the training time.
+Conventional models such as UNet are not capable of direct super-resolution.
+For compassion, we equip it with tri-linear interpolation.
+For PINO, we also do test-time optimization.
+As shown in Figure \ref{fig:spectrum50}, the spectrums of the predictions are averaged over 50 instances.
+PINO with the test-time optimization achieves a very high accuracy rate, and its spectrum overlaps with the ground truth spectrum.
+However, Conventional models such as UNet+Interpolation have noising prediction with oscillating high frequencies.
+On the other hand, with the help of test-time optimization, PINO can extrapolate to unseen frequencies with high accuracy.

 \paragraph{Transfer Reynolds numbers.} The extrapolation of different parameters and conditions is one of the biggest challenges for ML-based methods.
-By doing test-time optimization, the pre-trained PINO model on the Kolmogorov flow can be easily transferred to different Reynolds numbers ranging from $100$ to $500$ in test-time optimization as shown in Table \ref{tb:transfer}.
-Such property envisions broad applications.
+It poses a domain shift problem.
+In this experiment, we train the source operator model on one Reynolds number and then fine-tune the model to another Reynolds number, on the Kolmogorov flow with $T=1$.
+As shown in Table \ref{tb:transfer} by doing instance-wise fine-tuning, PINO can be easily transferred to different Reynolds numbers ranging from $100$ to $500$.
+This transferability shows PINO learned the dynamics shared across different Reynolds numbers.
+Such property envisions broad applications including transferring the learned operator to different boundary conditions or geometries.

-\paragraph{Lid cavity flow.} We demonstrate an addition example using PINO to solve for lid-cavity flow on $T=[5,10]$ with $Re=500$.
-In this case, we do not have the pre-train phase and directly solve the equation (test-time optimization).
-We use PINO using the velocity-pressure formulation with resolution $65\times 65\times 50$ and Fourier numerical gradient.
+\paragraph{Lid cavity flow.} We demonstrate an additional example using PINO to solve for lid-cavity flow on $T=[5,10]$ with $Re=500$.
+In this case, we do not have the operator-learning phase and directly solve the equation (instance-wise fine-tuning).
+We use PINO with the velocity-pressure formulation and resolution $65\times 65\times 50$ plus the Fourier numerical gradient.
 It takes $2$ minutes to achieve a relative error of $14.52\%$.
 Figure \ref{fig:flow} shows the ground truth and prediction of the velocity field at $t=10$ where the PINO accurately predicts the ground truth.
+The experiment shows that PINO can address non-periodic boundary conditions and multiple output fields.